Camp Glossary

 Bar H Ranch

-Property adjoining Camp Royaneh was the horse program for overnight pack trips and adventure away from the modern camp. (c 1942)
+Property adjoining Camp Royaneh was a separate horse program for overnight pack trips and adventure away from the modern camp. (c 1942)

 Bill Hickock, Cabin 3